splorp/haircut/readme.md

 ### 20241111
 + Added calculation of the average time between the previous six haircuts
-+ The next haircut date is now based on the average time between the previous six haircuts
++ The next haircut date is now based on the previous six haircut average
-+ Changed terminology from ‘period’ to ‘time’ in the output
++ Changed terminology from “period” to “time” in the output

 ### 20230121
 + Added fix for [failed certificate verification](https://web.archive.org/web/20190428084018/http://blog.pengyifan.com/how-to-fix-python-ssl-certificate_verify_failed/) related to the `urllib2.py` library